matejgj/psytxt/content/project/psytxt.md

 </ul>

-### Department of Psyhology at Faculty of Humanities and Social Sciences
+### Department of Psyhology, Faculty of Humanities and Social Sciences

 <ul>
 <li>Denis Bratko</li>